 For production builds, you'll want to have a real WSGI front end instead of the built in Flask developer web server.
-While any WSGI could be used, Gunicorn is the recommended and default WSGI for hyperglass.
+While any WSGI could be used, Gunicorn is the recommended WSGI and is included with hyperglass by default.

-> If you choose to use a different WSGI, be sure to look closely at
+If you choose to use a different WSGI, be sure to look closely at

 hyperglass/hyperglass/gunicorn_config.py.example to properly replicate configurations for Prometheus metrics with multiple workers, single-worker Sass compilation, and Redis testing.

 hyperglass/hyperglass/gunicorn_config.py, and adjust the parameters to match your local system.
 For example, make sure the

 pythonpath parameter matches the location where hyperglass is installed, and that the

 user parameter matches the user you're running hyperglass as.